Emancipation of Minors Basics

-A petition for emancipation may be brought by a mentally challenged person who is older than the default age of majority (18), but who has not yet been emancipated due to their mental illness, for example.
-If the mental illness is not so debilitating as to preclude adult decision-making, the court may actually grant the petition to allow the person control over his or her finances and enjoyment of the various social, legal, and economic benefits that come with emancipation.
+A petition for emancipation may be brought by a mentally disabled person older than the default age of majority (18) but who has not yet been emancipated due to their mental disability, for example.
+If the mental disability is not so debilitating as to preclude adult decision-making, the court may grant the petition to allow the person control over their finances so that they may enjoy the various social, legal, and economic benefits of emancipation.

-It’s important to remember that the default age of majority has some amount of fluidity.
-It's not always eighteen years old – in the case of a significantly mentally challenged person, they may not become emancipated until much later.
+Remember that the default age of majority has some amount of fluidity.
+It's not always 18 years old: In the case of a significantly mentally challenged person, they may not become emancipated until they are much older.

 Have Questions about the Emancipation of Minors?
 Connect with an Attorney